BanboLee/banbo-block-chain/README.md

 # banbo-block-chain

-A simple block chain implement by c++.
+A simple block chain implemented by c++.